giantswarm/docs/src/content/support/p1-process/index.md

 - Customer sent us an urgent email
 - Customer reached out via Slack

-Once our engineer acknowledge the message we need to confirm the severity to trigger the P1 process.
+Once our engineer acknowledges the message we need to confirm the severity to trigger the P1 process.
 In case the customer paged us, the Giant Swarm engineer joins the call or thread to verify the severity.
-In case an alert paged us, the engineer connects to the platform and measure the impact.
+In case an alert paged us, the engineer connects to the platform and assesses the impact.

 Once the criticality is confirmed we continue the workflow by [declaring an Incident](https://help.incident.io/en/articles/5947915-declaring-incidents), which creates a Slack incident channel and triggers a custom [workflow](https://help.incident.io/en/articles/6971329-getting-started-with-workflows) that drives the engineer through the next steps.

-When the incident is created there is some data that the engineer must fill in (short summary, severity and customer impacted).
-When severity is `Critical` (P1 incident) the first thing to do is building the team.
-Most of the times the engineer creating the channel is not part of the [Incident Coordinators Group](https://giantswarm.app.opsgenie.com/teams/dashboard/f02504a3-83d4-4ea8-b55c-8c67756f9b2e/main) so he needs to escalate it to get someone from that team.
-For that reason, when you create an incident channel, incident.io show you a button to escalate.
+When the incident is created, there is some data that the engineer must fill in (short summary, severity and customer impacted).
+When the severity is `Critical` (P1 incident) the first thing to do is build the team.
+Most of the time, the engineer creating the channel is not part of the [Incident Coordinators Group](https://giantswarm.app.opsgenie.com/teams/dashboard/f02504a3-83d4-4ea8-b55c-8c67756f9b2e/main), so the engineer will need to escalate the issue to get someone from that team.
+For that reason, when you create an incident channel, incident.io shows you a button to escalate.
 In the end, we need at least two person team to manage a critical incident (communications and operations).

 ![Incident.io Escalate Screenshot](escalate_screenshot.png)